LAION-AI/LAION-SAFETY/README.md

 A open toolbox for NSFW &amp; toxicity detection

 # Overview
-We present an ensemble of a NSFW image classifier ( based on EfficientNet V2, B2 260x260, https://github.com/google/automl/tree/master/efficientnetv2 ) together with Detoxify ( https://github.com/unitaryai/detoxify ), an existing language model for toxicity detection.
+We present a NSFW image-text-pair classifcation ensemble, which consists of an image classifier ( based on EfficientNet V2, B2 260x260, https://github.com/google/automl/tree/master/efficientnetv2 ) combined with Detoxify ( https://github.com/unitaryai/detoxify ), an existing language model for toxicity detection.

 The image classifier had been trained on 682550 images from the 5 classes "Drawing" (39026), "Hentai" (28134), "Neutral" (369507), "Porn" (207969) & "Sexy" (37914).